Quantifying Fidelity: A Decisive Feature Approach to Comparing Synthetic and Real Imagery

 \subsubsection{O2: Calibration}

-Table~\ref{tab:o2_core} summarizes the core effect sizes on the held-out split: DFF-guided calibration reduces DFF (negative $\Delta\text{DFF}$, lower is better) while leaving OV loss non-inferior and slightly improved on average (positive $\Delta\text{OV}$).
+Table~\ref{tab:o2_core} summarizes the core effect sizes on the held-out split: DFF-guided calibration reduces DFF (negative $\Delta\text{DFF}$, lower is better) while OV loss is slightly improved on average (positive $\Delta\text{OV}$).
 Non-inferiority holds under the pre-declared margins (steering $\delta{=}-0.005$, YOLOP $\delta{=}-0.010$), corresponding to roughly 0.5\% and 1\% relative degradation in OV score.
-These thresholds were chosen a priori from pilot experiments: we identified the smallest OV drop that visibly affected downstream behavior (e.g., lane-keeping wobble), then set $\delta$ conservatively below that level. \revnote{Addresses Jeroen p.6: explained how NI margins were determined.}
+These thresholds were chosen a priori from pilot experiments using a conservative procedure: we swept calibration settings to induce controlled OV-score drops, identified the smallest drop that produced a consistent and visible downstream degradation in a simple lane-keeping check, and then set $\delta$ strictly below that value.

 One-sided 95\% CIs for $\Delta\text{OV}$ satisfy the pre-declared margins (steering $\delta=-0.005$, YOLOP heads $\delta=-0.010$); all variants pass NI with $\Delta\text{OV}$ exceeding these thresholds (i.e., $\Delta\text{OV} > \delta$).
 DFF-calibrated variants do not degrade IV or OV loss and achieve negative $\Delta\text{DFF}$ on the held-out split, indicating improved decisive-feature alignment without sacrificing task performance.
 The effect sizes are substantial for $\Delta$IV and $\Delta$OV, reflecting meaningful improvements from DFF-guided calibration.
 The $\Delta$DFF values, while numerically smaller in absolute terms, represent consistent mechanism-alignment gains across all SUTs.